Music

 Sunday, 10:30am Choral Eucharist, Rite II

 The main service on Sunday is celebrated with the Trinity Choir, a 20-voice semi-professional ensemble directed by the Organist & Choirmaster.
-This service is presently held in Bishop Polk Hall during construction in the main church, and includes hymns, sung psalms, choral anthems and more elaborate sung settings of the liturgy.
+This service includes hymns, sung psalms, choral anthems and more elaborate sung settings of the liturgy.
 The repertoire ranges from Gregorian chant and Renaissance polyphony to modern choral works and spirituals.
 The celebration concludes with a coffee hour in the parish hall.

 Sunday, 6:00pm Eucharist, Rite II